Kong/docs.konghq.com/app/gateway/2.6.x/immunity/troubleshooting.md

 The Collector App will attempt to communicate with Kong via `{KONG_PROTOCOL}://{KONG_HOST}:{KONG_PORT}` and if `KONG_ADMIN_TOKEN` is configured, pass `{"Kong-Admin-Token":KONG_ADMIN_TOKEN}` as its requests' headers.
 You can check that the Collector App's environment variables are properly set by `ssh`-ing into the machine hosting the Collector App and sending a `GET` request to `{KONG_PROTOCOL}://{KONG_HOST}:{KONG_PORT}` with the appropriate headers from that machine.

 If you cannot make successful requests to Kong Admin with `{KONG_PROTOCOL}://{KONG_HOST}:{KONG_PORT}`, first check to make sure that the Kong Admin URL (and `KONG_ADMIN_TOKEN`) you are attempting to connect with are correct.
-If they are correct, make sure that the respective machines hosting the Collector App and Kong Enterprise are able to communicate and ping each other.
+If they are correct, make sure that the respective machines hosting the Collector App and {{site.base_gateway}} are able to communicate and ping each other.

 ### I'm not seeing any alerts, even though the Collector App is connected to Kong and is receiving traffic